You can end up taking A LOT of stuff for family camping. Fortunately, there's a new solution: it's called the Treo.

 Inside the capsule are the supports and the chair fabric.

-Simply slot the supports into the base, and side on the chair fabric to the supports.
+Slot the supports into the base and slide on the chair fabric to the supports.
 Job done!

 Using the Treo Chair

 The chair is a good size and can easily seat most adults (and kids, of course).

 It's also a good height so you don't feel low down.